-> The modified atmosphere packaging market was valued at USD 12.97 billion in 2019 and is expected to reach USD 18.28 billion by 2025, at a CAGR of 5% over the forecast period 2020 - 2025.
-As packaging’s primary purpose is to protect its content and as 30% of all the food produced across the globe gets lost and wasted along the supply chain, enhanced and optimized packaging solutions are expected to grow in order to decrease this staggering amount.
+The modified atmosphere packaging market was valued at USD 12.97 billion in 2019, and it is expected to reach USD 18.28 billion by 2025, at a CAGR of 5% during the forecast period (2020 - 2025).
+As packaging’s primary purpose is to protect its content and as 30% of all the food produced across the world gets lost and wasted along the supply chain, enhanced and optimized packaging solutions are expected to grow to decrease this staggering amount.

-- In the MAP process, the product is packaged in an atmosphere that is dissimilar from that of air.
+In the MAP process, the product is packaged in an atmosphere dissimilar from that of air.
 MAP helps in delaying the process of product degradation, typically by decreasing the oxygen content available to the product during its shelf life.
-Shelf life is also one of the most significant factors that drives the profitability for the retailers and distributors.
+Shelf life is also one of the most significant factors that drive the profitability of retailers and distributors.

-- Longer shelf life of products gives a larger sales window for retailers to trade the product.
+The longer shelf life of products gives a larger sales window for retailers to trade the product.
 This helps them to decrease the wastage of products and increase profits.
-Additionally, MAP is a technology which enables increased shelf life of products and can be transported to distant locations without adding chemicals.
+Additionally, MAP is a technology that enables increased shelf life of products and can be transported to distant locations without adding chemicals.

-- In addition to that, the MAP also plays an important role in enhancing the quality and decreasing the wastage of product in the retail sector.
-For instance, the waste reduction from 5% to 1% in winter and 15% to 2% in summer was reported owing to the usage of retail MAP packaging for bananas.
+The MAP also plays an important role in enhancing the quality and decreasing the waste of products in the retail sector.
+For instance, the waste reduction from 5% to 1% in winter and 15% to 2% in summer was reported due to the use of retail MAP packaging for bananas.

-- However the application of MAP has stretched to maturity in certain categories, such as snacks, coffee, and processed meats, it is becoming increasingly utilized in refrigerated, prepared convenience foods that meet consumer requirements for convenience, quality, variety, and health.
+However, the application of MAP has stretched to maturity in certain categories, such as snacks, coffee, and processed meats.
+It is increasingly utilized in refrigerated, prepared convenience foods that meet consumer requirements for convenience, quality, variety, and health.

 Scope of the Report